 So how do we conserve wildlife?
 This is the question that Principles of Wildlife Conservation seeks to answer.
-It presents a lucid — cogent yet simple narration about the why's and how's of conserving wildlife.
-It begins with the first principles — and thus requires no more prerequisite than an urge to seek knowledge.
+It presents a lucid — cogent, yet simple — narration about the why’s and how’s of conserving wildlife.
+It begins with the first principles — and thus requires no prerequisite other than an urge to seek knowledge.
 It is full of pictures and case studies from the field — to facilitate easy grasping of the subject.
 The book builds a solid foundation of the theory of wildlife conservation, and tops that up with experiences from actually doing wildlife conservation.
-In this way, it equips the reader to master both the science, and the art, of conserving wildlife.
+In this way, it equips the reader to master both the science — and the art — of conserving wildlife.

 Table of Contents

 Introduction.
 Organisation of life.
 Population growth and community organisation.
 Threats to wildlife resources.
 Wildlife monitoring.
 Wildlife disease management.
 Animal restraint and immobilisation.
 Wildlife genetics.
 Habitat management.
 Ex-situ and in-situ conservation.
 Emerging aspects of wildlife management.
 References.
 Index.